Bang on a Can: Bang on a Can All-Stars

 The Bang on a Can All-Stars is an amplified sextet formed by its parent organization in 1992.
 The All-Stars tour internationally and have received awards and public recognition for their work in the contemporary classical music field.

 The instrumentation of the Bang on a Can All-Stars is clarinet, cello, electric guitar, piano/keyboard, percussion, double bass.
-Current members include Vicky Chow, David Cossin, Arlen Husklo, Mark Stewart and Ken Thomson.
+Current members include Vicky Chow, David Cossin, Arlen Hlusko, Mark Stewart and Ken Thomson.

 Asphalt Orchestra

 Asphalt Orchestra is Bang on a Can's 12-piece marching band.
 The ensemble's premiere performance was in 2009 at the Lincoln Center Out of Doors festival, and featured new commissioned works by Tyondai Braxton (of experimental rock group Battles), Goran Bregovic, and Stew and Heidi Rodewald, alongside arrangements of songs by Björk, Meshuggah, Charles Mingus, Conlon Nancarrow, and Frank Zappa.

 The New York Times has called Asphalt Orchestra's members "12 top-notch brass and percussion players", and praised their performance as "coolly brilliant and infectious."